Menu

 He regularly shares his passion on television nature programs and at conferences around the globe.
 Randy is very interested in evolving areas of Aviculture, such as the part technology can play in providing us with greater information to care and learn about our birds.

-Randy’s key areas of focus at the Parrots 2020 Convention will be on the keeping and breeding of the Blue-Throated Macaw, an insight into one of Italy’s best Softbill Collections during "An Evening with Randy Berry", and the part technology can play in Aviculture.
+Randy’s key areas of focus at the Parrots 2024 Convention will be on the keeping and breeding of the Blue-Throated Macaw, an insight into one of Italy’s best Softbill Collections during "An Evening with Randy Berry", and the role technology can play in Aviculture.

 NANDA KISHORE